 This project was funded as one of 30 pilots under the AHRC’s Digital Transformations programme.
 It developed an authoring tool for young people to use to make computer games based on Macbeth.
-It was a collaboration between the DARE research centre at the Institute of Education, University of London, Shakespeare’s Globe, Immersive Education Ltd, and Coleridge Community College in Cambridge, a campus of Parkside Federation Academies.
+It was a collaboration between the DARE research centre at the UCL Institute of Education, Shakespeare’s Globe, Immersive Education Ltd, and Coleridge Community College in Cambridge, a campus of Parkside Federation Academies.

 Why make computer games of Shakespeare plays?
 For three reasons.
 Firstly, like any production of the plays in theatre or film, it raises questions of interpretation: how to visualise the play, how to use the dramatic text, how to dramatise the actions and events.
 Secondly, it challenges our conventional thinking about the narratives: games ask questions, offer choices, pose puzzles, set challenges, rather than simply making narrative ‘statements’.
 Thirdly, games are an art form and entertainment medium familiar to young people, offering a bridge between their cultural worlds and that of the Shakespearean canon.

 The project involved creating new features for Immersive Education’s successful Missionmaker game-authoring software.
 Seven 13-yearolds from Coleridge Community College made four levels of a game leading up to the murder of Duncan.

 The games were demonstrated by the young people at a seminar at the Globe, attended by researchers, Globe education staff, and the project’s advisory panel.